 Phil Foster Park – Blue Heron Bridge

-Considered as one of best Florida dive spots, the Phil Foster Trail offers a lot to see for all types of underwater explorers including snorkelers, divers and also freedivers.
-The place is easy to get to, has free parking, outdoor showers and bathrooms, so it is perfect for an easy morning or afternoon dive when you are around West Palm Beach.
+Considered as one of the best Florida dive spots, the Phil Foster Trail offers a lot to see for all types of underwater explorers including snorkelers, divers, and also freedivers.
+The place is easy to get to, has free parking, outdoor showers, and bathrooms, so it is perfect for an easy morning or afternoon dive when you are around West Palm Beach.

 Entering the water is comfortable from the sandy shore.
 Starting the dive is the best on the left side of the beach, from where you just need to follow the trail that takes you through several smaller installations, aka artificial reefs that were put underwater to attract marine life.
 There is even a small wreck and some shark statues.